rinabella-gh/blaubeere/README.md

 # blaubeere
-Blauberry, an inflationary cryptocurrency project to help victims of scams by burning their tokens for values
+Blauberry, an inflationary cryptocurrency project to help victims of scams by burning their tokens for value

+$blaub